Caso Avícola Villalobos

 /Apr 26 2024

-On April 26, 2024, the Fifteenth Civil Court of First Instance denied the amplification motion filed by Administradora de Restaurantes, S.A., leaving BDT Investments Inc.'s admission as third-party co-litigant supporting Lisa, S.A. fully confirmed.
+On April 26, 2024, the Fifteenth Civil Court of First Instance issued <doc id="gua-01165-2018-00276-2024-04-26-a" />, denying the amplification motion filed by Administradora de Restaurantes, S.A. and leaving BDT Investments Inc.'s admission as third-party co-litigant supporting Lisa, S.A. fully confirmed.

 Overview

-Administradora de Restaurantes, S.A. and Compañía Importadora La Perla, S.A., entities within the Avícola Villalobos Group, sued Lisa, S.A. in a commercial summary proceeding before the Fifteenth Civil Court of First Instance of Guatemala (Case No. 01165-2018-00276).
-BDT Investments Inc., as assignee of Lisa's rights, sought to intervene as a third-party co-litigant in support of Lisa's defense.
-The court admitted BDT as co-litigant and denied two successive motions by Administradora de Restaurantes challenging that admission, confirming BDT's participation in the proceeding.
+Administradora de Restaurantes, S.A. and Compañía Importadora La Perla, S.A., entities within the Avícola Villalobos Group, sued Lisa, S.A. in a commercial summary proceeding before the Fifteenth Civil Court of First Instance of Guatemala.
+BDT Investments Inc., as assignee of Lisa's rights under a settlement approved in Panama enforcement proceeding <law id="pty-31638-12" />, sought to intervene as a third-party co-litigant (tercero coadyuvante) supporting Lisa's defense.
+By its <doc id="gua-01165-2018-00276-2024-03-21-a" /> of March 21, 2024, the court admitted BDT, then denied two successive challenges by Administradora de Restaurantes, first by its <doc id="gua-01165-2018-00276-2024-04-02-a" /> of April 2, 2024 and then by its <doc id="gua-01165-2018-00276-2024-04-26-a" /> of April 26, 2024, confirming BDT's participation in the proceeding.

 I. Admission of BDT Investments Inc. as Third-Party Co-Litigant

-The intervention formalizes the direct participation of the assignee of Lisa's rights in the defense of the proceeding, strengthening Lisa's procedural position by incorporating an entity with a direct interest in the outcome of the litigation.
+The intervention formalized the direct participation of the assignee of Lisa's rights in the defense of the proceeding, strengthening Lisa's procedural position by incorporating an entity with a direct interest in the outcome of the litigation.

 II.
-Administradora de Restaurantes' Challenges
+Administradora de Restaurantes' Successive Challenges

 Outlook